Florian Jozefzoon: Derby County

 After a £1.5 million bid from Derby County was rejected by Brentford on 4 July 2018, on 18 July, a follow-up bid of £2.75 million was accepted from Derby for the player.
 On 19 July, Brentford also accepted a matching rival bid for the player from Leeds United.
 He signed for Derby on 20 July 2018.
 He made his debut on 11 August in a 1–4 loss against Leeds United.

 On 15 October 2020, he joined Rotherham United on loan for the remainder of the season.

 On 14 June 2021, it was announced that he would leave Derby at the end of the season, following the expiry of his contract.

 Later career

 He signed for French club Quevilly-Rouen in September 2021.

 After a successful trial, Jozefzoon returned to his former club RKC Waalwijk on 4 August 2022, signing a one-year contract.

 He signed for Spanish club Intercity in January 2025.

+In February 2026, Jozefzoon announced his retirement from professional football.